Gunivers/Bookshelf/docs/contribute/documentation.md

 ## 🔨 Build the documentation locally

-To verify on your computer if your contribution to the documentation works correctly, you can build the documentation locally.
+To ensure your documentation contribution works correctly, you can build and verify it locally on your computer.
-To do this, go to the `/docs` folder and open a terminal (or Powershell if you are on Windows).
+To do this, navigate to the `/docs` folder and open a terminal (or Powershell if you are on Windows).
 Then, execute this command:

 ```shell